 An Individual Voluntary Arrangement is a formal personal insolvency procedure that alleviates creditor pressure by setting out a clear and affordable repayment plan that both the debtor and the creditors find acceptable.
 Once agreed, this will halt any creditor action and allow the debtor to make affordable monthly contributions in order to repay what they can.
-An IVA must be approved by 75% of creditors by value and will be managed by a licenced and regulated Insolvency Practitioner acting as a Supervisor.
+An IVA must be approved by 75% of creditors by value and will be managed by a licensed and regulated insolvency practitioner acting as a supervisor.

 When to use an Individual Voluntary Arrangement

 An IVA is a flexible way of legally managing individual debt and can drastically improve the lives of debtors by removing creditor pressure and allowing them to repay what they can afford over a period of time.
 Several factors are considered when assessing a debtor’s suitability for an IVA.
-However, there are 2 primary criteria that an Insolvency Practitioner will look for.
+However, there are two primary criteria that an insolvency practitioner will look for.
 Firstly, a debtor should have some form of income that will be able to bear the financial cost of the monthly contributions, in addition to other expenses such as household bills.
-Secondly, the debtor must owe money to at least 2 creditors, in order for a valid vote to take place and a majority decision to be made.
-An Insolvency Practitioner will also take into consideration the amount of money owed by the debtor, as IVAs are most effective for total debts exceeding £10,000 or where there are numerous creditors.
-Other solutions are available for smaller amounts, such as Bankruptcy or a Debt Management Plan or Debt Relief Order.
+Secondly, the debtor must owe money to at least two creditors, in order for a valid vote to take place and a majority decision to be made.
+An insolvency practitioner will also take into consideration the amount of money owed by the debtor, as IVAs are most effective for total debts exceeding £10,000 or where there are numerous creditors.
+Other solutions are available for smaller amounts, such as bankruptcy, a debt management plan or a Debt Relief Order.

 The benefits of an IVA

 - Arranging a Voluntary Arrangement will halt all unsecured creditor action and prevent any further pressure being applied, provided that all terms of the agreement are abided by.